 National Application Addressed

 This project addresses the health and air quality application area.
-It will allow researchers to better document the lifecycles and effects of various atmospheric aerosols throughout the globe which affect the overall quality of the air.
+It will allow researchers to document better the lifecycles and effects of various atmospheric aerosols throughout the globe which affect the overall quality of the air.

 Project Partners

 Our partners include the NASA CALIPSO science team, with the point of contacts Dr. Charles Trepte and Dr. Amber Soja.
-Dr. Trepte is hoping for a centralized location for organized CALIOP data.
-However, Dr. Amber Soja would like to see the database assist the effort of detecting smoke plumes as they travel through the environment.
+Dr. Trepte is hoping for a centralized location for organized CALIOP data.Dr.
+Amber Soja would like to see the database would assist the effort of detecting smoke plumes as they travel through the environment.

 III.
 Methodology